FilipRokita/Night-Cipher/README.md

 ## Disclaimer
 This program is provided "as is" without any warranties or guarantees.
 The author is not responsible for any damage or losses incurred while using this program.

-## License

-This project is licensed under the MIT License. which means you are free to use, modify, and distribute the code as you see fit.
-However, we do not provide any warranties or guarantees regarding the performance or security of this software.
-Use at your own risk.
-See the [LICENSE](LICENSE) file for details.